 Do these tactics really work in the long term though?
 Does surveillance have any effect on the behavior of your employees or is it just a one-time benefit?
-That’s what a group of researchers decided to find out.
-The results of their research are published here in this paper called, “Cleaning House: The Impact of Information Technology Monitoring on Employee Theft and Productivity”
+The research paper by Pierce, Snow, and Macfee titled “Cleaning House: The Impact of Information Technology Monitoring on Employee Theft and Productivity”, answers those questions exactly.

-The researchers measured the impact of software that monitors employee-level theft and sales transactions, before and after the technology was installed, at 392 restaurants in 39 states.
+In the study, researchers measure the impact of software that monitors employee-level theft and sales transactions, before and after installing surveillance equipment, at 392 restaurants in 39 states.
 The restaurants were in five “casual dining” chains.

 Theft & Fraud

 Employee theft and fraud is a big problem, as it costs an estimated $200 billion a year across the economy.
 In the restaurant industry, analysts estimate the losses from employee theft at 1 percent of revenue.
 That does not seem like a lot, but restaurant profit margins are slender, typically 2 to 5 percent.
 So cutting down on theft can be an important contributor to a restaurant’s financial health.

 Most of the restaurant industry pays its servers low wages and they depend on tips.
 Employee turnover is high.
 Theft is also common and somewhat normalized in the industry.